doctrine/phpcr-odm-documentation/en/reference/annotations-reference.rst

 ~~~~~~~

 Identifies the annotate instance variable as the field in which to store
 the documents current locale.
-Mandatory for translated documents.
+This field applies only to translated documents.

 .. _annref_long:

 @Long
 ~~~~~

 Sets the type of the annotated instance variable to long.
+The PHP type will be **integer**.

 .. _annref_mappedsuperclass: